-- a) All countywide candidates must file campaign financial reports using the free software provided by the SOE Office. - b) Candidates can access the software on the internet or may come to the SOE Office and use the computer provided for candidate access. - c) The temporary Candidate/Treasurer login, password and pin are provided by the SOE office upon initial candidate filing. - (1) Candidate is encouraged to change password and pin number when logging in for the 1st time at home. - (2) If password or pin number is forgotten, contact the SOE office Candidate Team and login information can be reset. - d) All campaign contributions and expenditures must be entered using the SOE provided software.
+- a) All municipal candidates must file campaign financial reports using the free software provided by the SOE Office. - b) Candidates can access the software on the internet or may come to the SOE Office and use the computer provided for candidate access. - c) All campaign contributions and expenditures must be entered electronically using the SOE provided software.

+- d) The temporary Candidate/Treasurer login, password and pin are provided by the SOE office upon initial candidate filing of 16002A Municipal Candidate Application. - (1) Candidate is encouraged to change password and pin number when logging in for the 1st time at home. - (2) If password or pin number is forgotten, contact the SOE office Candidate Team and login information can be reset.